Postsecondary Information Events

 - If multiple schools are attending, stagger student attendance to ensure all students have an opportunity to speak with representatives.

-- Fairs allow students to roam, discover universities they are not familiar with and ask questions.
+- Fairs allow students to discover universities they are not familiar with and ask questions.
 However, students may not discover as much about a university as they would in a presentation format.

 - The ideal length of a fair is 2-3 hours, depending on how many students are invited to attend.